 Exercises to prevent discomfort and injury while hot desking

-Sitting for long periods of time can cause discomfort and pain, which can lead to long-term health problems.
+Sitting for long periods can cause discomfort and pain, which can lead to long-term health problems.
 Here are some exercises that you can do to prevent discomfort and injuries while hot desking:

 • Neck stretches: Gently move your head from side to side, up and down, and in circles to relieve neck tension